Ikyupark/Capstone-project/README.md

 ### Tokenizing

-Four columns with large complex strings (requirements, description, company, and benefits) we used NLTK and sklearn.
+For the four columns with large complex strings such as requirements, description, company, and benefits, we used NLTK and sklearn.

 First, the stop-words are removed using a lamba function on the columns and then stemming and lemmatization was applied.
 Finally, the columns were then combined into a single column and then tokenized.
 ![Tokenizing](https://user-images.githubusercontent.com/100324759/182908382-a62976ee-2d7c-4c1d-b966-226e97c855d5.png)